offensive-packaging/documentation/atftp/index.md

  ### atftpd

-  Multi-threaded TFTP server implementing all options (option extension and multicast) as specified in RFC1350, RFC2090, RFC2347, RFC2348 and RFC2349.
-  Atftpd also supports multicast protocol known as mtftp, defined in the PXE specification.
+  Multi-threaded TFTP server implementing all options (option extension and multicast) as specified in RFC1350, RFC2090, RFC2347, RFC2348, RFC2349 and RFC7440.
+Atftpd also supports the multicast protocol known as mtftp, defined in the PXE specification.
 The server is socket activated by default but supports being started from inetd(8) as well as in daemon mode using init scripts.

- **Installed size:** `184 KB`
+ **Installed size:** `182 KB`
  **How to install:** `sudo apt install atftpd`

  {{< spoiler "Dependencies:" >}}